mlauter/irc_client_slides/pycon.md

 ## Additional Notes
 ### On this project
 This is a project I have already completed.
 I actively use it in my room (or I did in the summer anyway).
 Not only that, I've also already thought a lot about how to make it accessible to others, regardless of their experience level with hardware/Raspberry Pi.
 Here is a link to [my writeup](https://mlauter.github.io/how-to-make-your-own-smart-ac/) about it on my blog.
 I'm also working on a submission to [Instructables.com](http://www.instructables.com/)'s ['teach it'](http://www.instructables.com/contest/teachit/) contest, and I'll upload that link once it's on the site.
+Finally [here's a link](https://www.icloud.com/photostream/#A95oqs3qcUCpO) to a video demo I made of the simple on/off mode of my own Smart AC.

 ### On speaking experience